nothingnothings/NodeShopRestAPI/README.md

 # NodeShop

 The REST API frontend of a simple example of an online shop powered by Node.js, ReactJS and MongoDB.
 The shop's appearance was inspired by Node.js's [logo](https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg).
+The webapp can be accessed [here](example@example.com).

 ## Technologies